Polyanyanwu/pension-adviser-pp3/README.md

 ### **Python Libraries**

 - [gspread](https://pypi.org/project/gspread/)
   - The `gspread` library enables communication with Google Sheets.
-It is the library I used to open, read and write data to the Spreedsheet used in the application.
+It is the library I used to open, read and write data to the Spreadsheet used in the application.
 - [google.oauth2.service_account](https://google-auth.readthedocs.io/en/stable/index.html)
   - contains Credentials: used to validate credentials and grant access to Google service accounts
 - [time](https://docs.python.org/3/library/time.html#time.sleep)